bluesky66-dev/kibana/packages/kbn-pm/README.md

 yarn kbn watch
 ```

-By default `kbn watch` will sort all packages within Kibana into batches based on
+By default `kbn watch` will sort all packages within HyperSec Kibana into batches based on
 their mutual dependencies and run watch script for all packages in the correct order.

 As with any other `kbn` command, you can use `--include` and `--exclude` filters to watch